 Shady Oaks, Colonial.
 Amazing golf clubs.
 Ft.
 Worth has a storied place in golf and the attractive downtown is a fabulous place to spend your off-time with its many fine restaurants and outdoor spaces.
 The Hilton Ft.
 Worth is a comfortable place to set-up for your stay.
 But…

 The former Texas Hotel has evolved much since it was constructed in 1920.
-Now a modern hotel, I was unaware of its full history until I checked in there for a multiple-day visit there a few years ago.
+Now a modern hotel, I was unaware of its full history until I checked in there for a multiple-day visit a few years ago.

 While getting settled in my room I discovered that this was the hotel where John F. Kennedy and Jackie Kennedy spent their last night before he was assassinated the next day in Dallas.